mozilla/network-pulse-api/README.md

 Example.com and example.org are "special" domains in that they *cannot* resolve to a real domain as part of the policy we, as the internet-connected world, agreed on.
 This means that if you forget to set that `hosts` binding, visiting test.example.com will be a guaranteed failure.
 Any other domain may in fact exist, and you don't want to be hitting a real website when you're doing login and authentication.

-## Deploying to Heroku
+## Environment variables

-There is a Procfile in place for deploying to Heroku, but in order for the codebase to work you will need to specify the following environment variables for any Heroku instance:
+The following environment variables are used in this codebase

  - `CLIENT_ID`: The client_id that Google gives you in the credentials console.
  - `CLIENT_SECRET`: The client_secret that Google gives you in the credentials console.